RNA sequencing (RNA-seq)

 Clinical applications

-In RNA sequencing (RNA-seq), next generation sequencing (NGS) is used to detect the presence and quantity of all RNA molecules in a patient sample.
+In RNA sequencing (RNA-seq), massively parallel sequencing (sometimes called next-generation sequencing) is used to detect the presence and quantity of all RNA molecules in a patient sample.
 This type of analysis is sometimes referred to as transcriptomics.

-RNA-seq currently has limited applications through the NHS Genomic Medicine Service.
+RNA analysis is currently limited in the NHS Genomic Medicine Service to investigating the effect of specific DNA variants upon RNA production/function, to aid the interpretation of variants of uncertain significance.
 Exploring the clinical applications of RNA-seq is, however, an active area of research globally.

 RNA-seq may be particularly useful: